-This sangria is not tame.
-It can sneak up on you.
-Make it a day in advance to let the flavours come together, give it a good stir before serving, and pour it over ice.
-If you want to stretch it out, a splash of sparkling water will do the trick.
+This is not, I repeat NOT, a tame sangria recipe.
+It sneaks up on you, which is exactly the point.
+Make it a day in advance to let the flavours develop, give it a good stir before serving, and pour over ice.
+If you want to stretch it a little further, a splash of sparkling water does the trick without killing the vibe.

 Don’t Lose This Recipe!
 Pin it Now!

-Pro Tips From Over a Decade of Making This:
+Pro Tips From Over a Decade of Making This Boozy Sangria Recipe:

 - The fruit is the motherlode.
 It absorbs a lot of booze.
 Consider it your daily serving.